 The video below explains a little bit about the bottom round cut.

 But a bottom round roast is still beef, and if you cook it properly, it can taste delicious and fairly tender.
 Not as tender as a filet, I’m not going to lie to you, but not too terrible and certainly tender enough considering the affordable cost of bottom round roast vs filet.

 How do you cook a bottom round roast?

 Do you know how to cook a bottom round roast so it isn’t tough?
-I had very little knowledge about kitchen and cooking tips until I met my husband, but I am slowly learning how to be a better cook thanks to him.
+I had very little knowledge about kitchen and cooking tips, but I am constantly learning and improving.

 The best way to cook any cut of meat that has a tendency to be on the tough side is low and slow.
 You can prepare it with a marinade ahead of time or do a dry rub prior to cooking.
 If you are looking to slice it like roast beef, you must cook your bottom round roast in the oven.

 So, we are going to cook our bottom round roast in the oven low and slow as I mentioned.
 You can use a Dutch oven or an oven-safe pan like a cast iron skillet.
 You can sear the roast on the stove top, or in the oven.
 I find searing on the stove top to be messy so I prefer to start it on high in the oven to cook the outside quickly and seal in the natural juices of the meat.

 Should you bring your roast to room temperature?